 How can you tell if you’re ready to adopt a pet?
 For starters, it helps to know what to expect.
 Here’s a rundown of the true costs of owning a dog or cat.

 1. COST OF OWNERSHIP

 If you adopt from a shelter, expect to dish out a few hundred dollars to cover adoption costs.
-Adoption fees typically range between $100 and $400, although cat adoptions are generally less expensive.
+Adoption fees typically range between $35 and $600, with cat adoptions generally being less expensive.
 The cost will vary depending on what services the adoption fee will cover (e.g., spaying or neutering, medications, flea/tick treatments) and where the shelter derives its funding from.
 Shelters with no outside funding, for example, may rely on these adoption fees to remain open.
 Many shelters will also offer discounts when they’re full or beyond capacity, so be sure to check.